Why does Mensa issue scholarships?

 - to provide a stimulating intellectual and social environment for its members.

 American Mensa Limited, the national organization, is a registered 501(c)(4) not-for profit social organization.
 Charlotte/Blue Ridge Mensa has been granted a charter to operate locally as part of AML, and as such is primarily a social group addressing the third purpose.
-Visit our About C/BR Mensa page for more on our local programs.
+Visit our What is CBR Mensa page for more on our local programs.